nautechsystems/nautilus_trader/docs/user_guide/orders.md

 time in force options, and indicate whether this order is only intended to reduce a position.

-In the following example we create a _Market_ order to BUY 100,000 AUD using USD on the Interactive Brokers [IdealPro](https://ibkr.info/node/1708) Forex ECN:
+In the following example we create a _Market_ order on the Interactive Brokers [IdealPro](https://ibkr.info/node/1708) Forex ECN to BUY 100,000 AUD using USD:

 ```python
 order: MarketOrder = self.order_factory.market(